RaoAkif/ChatGPT/README.md

     ```

 4. **Deploy the Project**
    Click the **Deploy** button, and Vercel will automatically build and deploy your project.
-Once deployed, your BotFusion instance will be accessible via a Vercel-generated URL.
+Once deployed, your ChatAI instance will be accessible via a Vercel-generated URL.

 For more detailed deployment instructions, refer to the [Vercel Documentation](https://vercel.com/docs).